 Federal and Minnesota Report

 We will start with this, Congressman Dean Phillips (D-MN03, Deephaven); you’re wrong.
 Dead wrong.
 You should really talk to someone who knows what they are talking about, not Jeanne Massey.
-If you really are you as a proud member of the Problem Solvers Caucus, you should ask, what’s the real problem?
+If you really are as you say you are a proud member of the Problem Solvers Caucus, you should ask, what’s the real problem?

 Fact: Most people want democracy to work, but many only see benefits in the system when it brings about a result they agree with.
-Fact: Many people who seek systematic change do so for a direct benefit for themselves.
-Fact: Many people under the auspices of change and merely seeking new ways to game the system.
-We know this is a cynical way to look at the “system” and people who are trying to foster change, but change for changes sake is not worthwhile and as has been tirelessly repeated Ranked Choice Voting (RCV) is a solution in search of a problem, because what is proposed doesn’t meet the intended goals.
+Fact: Many people who seek systematic change do so for their direct benefit for themselves.
+Fact: Many people are under the auspices of change and merely seeking new ways to game the system.
+We know this is a cynical way to look at the “system” and people who are trying to foster change but change for change’s sake is not worthwhile as has been tirelessly repeated Ranked Choice Voting (RCV) is a solution in search of a problem, because what is proposed doesn’t meet the intended goals.

 The questions from this side would start with the following.
-Congressman, why do you support a voting system the structurally disenfranchises voters?
+Congressman, why do you support a voting system that structurally disenfranchises voters?
 Explanation, when voting by Ranked Choice if the voter doesn’t select one of the final two candidates remaining on the ballot their vote is deemed “Exhausted” in Minneapolis or “Inactive” in St Paul.
-Short answer, the votes are not relevant tot the final result and the voter might as well not even participated.
+The short answer, the votes are not relevant tot the final result and the voter might as well not even participate.
 So, if you are dead set on a particular candidate, you had better be brilliant enough to have picked a final finisher or your vote doesn’t count.
 Definition of Structural Disenfranchisement.

-Another question would be, Congressman, why don’t you support the Fourteenth Amendment to the US Constitution’s provisions of “One-Person, One-Vote” or the “Due Process Clause”?
-When a person casts a single transferable vote the shifts from one candidate to the other, they are violating the “One-Person, One-Vote” rule and if another voter votes for a single candidate and their vote is only counted once, then its treated differently, which is a violation of Due Process.
+Another question would be, Congressman, why don’t you support the Fourteenth Amendment to the US Constitution’s provisions of the Equal Protection Clause and the concept of “One-Person, One-Vote” or the “Due Process Clause”?
+When a person casts a single transferable vote that shifts from one candidate to the other, they are violating the “One-Person, One-Vote” rule and if another voter votes for a single candidate and their vote is only counted once, then it’s treated differently, which is a violation of Due Process.